-Eleftherios Ioannidis1,a, Kathy S. Law, Jean-Christophe Raut, Louis Marelle, Tatsuo Onishi, Rachel M. Kirpes, Lucia M. Upchurch, Thomas Tuch, Alfred Wiedensohler, Andreas Massling, Henrik Skov, Patricia K. Ouinn, and Kerri A. Pratt
+Eleftherios Ioannidis, Kathy S. Law, Jean-Christophe Raut, Louis Marelle, Tatsuo Onishi, Rachel M. Kirpes, Lucia M. Upchurch, Andreas Massling, Henrik Skov, Patricia K. Quinn, and Kerri A. Pratt

-Correspondence: Eleftherios Ioannidis (eleftherios.ioannidis@latmos.ipsl.fr, elefth.ioannidis@gmail.com) and Kathy S. Law (Kathy.Law@latmos.ipsl.fr)
+Correspondence: Eleftherios Ioannidis (eleftherios.ioannidis@latmos.ipsl.fr) and Kathy S. Law (Kathy.Law@latmos.ipsl.fr)

 Abstract.
 Anthropogenic and natural emissions contribute to enhanced concentrations of aerosols in the Arctic winter and early spring with most attention focusing on anthropogenic aerosols contributing to so-called Arctic Haze.
-Less well-studied wintertime sea-spray aerosols (SSA) under Arctic Haze conditions are the focus of this study since they can make an important contribution to wintertime Arctic aerosol abundances.
-Analysis of field campaign data also shows evidence for enhanced local sources of SSA including marine organics at Utgiagvik (formerly known as Barrow, in northern Alaska, United Statmes States) during winter 2014.
+Less well-studied wintertime sea-spray aerosols (SSA) under Arctic Haze conditions are the focus of this study since they can make an important contribution wintertime Arctic aerosol abundances.
+Analysis of field campaign data also shows evidence for enhanced local sources of SSA including marine organics at Utqiagvik (northern Alaska, United States) during winter 2014.
 Models tend to underestimate sub-micron, and overestimate super-micron, SSA in the Arctic during winter, including the base version of the Weather Research Forecast, coupled with chemistry (WRF-Chem) model used here, which includes a widely used SSA source function based on Gong et al. (1997).
-Quasi-hemispheric simulations for winter 2014 including updated wind-speed and sea-surface temperature (SST) SSA emission dependencies, and sources of marine SSA sea-salt organics and sea-salt-sulphate leads lead to significantly improved model performance compared to observations at remote Arctic sites, notably for coarse mode sodium and chloride which are reduced.
+Quasi-hemispheric simulations for winter 2014 including updated wind-speed and sea-surface temperature SSA emission dependencies, and sources of marine SSA organics and sea-salt-sulphate leads to significantly improved model performance compared to observations at remote Arctic sites, notably for coarse mode sodium and chloride which are reduced.
 The improved model also simulates more realistic contributions of SSA to inorganic aerosols at different sites, ranging from 20-93% in the observations.
 Two thirds of the improved model performance is from inclusion of the dependence on SSTs.
 Simulation of nitrate aerosols is also improved due to less heterogeneous uptake of nitric acid on SSA in the coarse mode and related increases in fine mode nitrate.
 This highlights the importance of interactions between natural SSA aerosols and inorganic anthropogenic aerosols contributing to Arctic Haze.
 Simulation of organic aerosols and the fraction of sea-salt sulphate are also improved compared to observations.
-However, the model underestimates episodes with elevated observed concentrations of SSA components, and sub-micron non-sea-salt sulphate at some Arctic sites, notably at Utqiagvik(sub-micron aerosols).
-Possible reasons are explored in higher resolution runs over northern Alaska for periods corresponding to a Utqiagvik field campaign in January and
+However, the model underestimates episodes with elevated observed concentrations of SSA components, and non-sea-salt sulphate at some Arctic sites, notably at Utqiagvik (sub-micron aerosols).
+Possible reasons are explored in higher resolution runs over northern Alaska for periods corresponding to Utqiagvik field campaign in January and February 2014, The addition of a local source of SSA marine organics, based on the campaign data, increases modelled organic aerosols over northern Alaska.
+However, underestimation compared to previous available data suggests that local natural sources from open leads as well as local anthropogenic sources are underestimated

-&lt;sup>1Sorbonne Université, UVSO, CNRS, LATMOS, Paris, France
+&lt;sup>1LATMOS/IPSL, Sorbonne Université, UVSO, CNRS, Paris, France